XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/escrow.md

 ---
 html: escrow-object.html #escrow.html is taken by the concept page
 parent: ledger-entry-types.html
+seo:
-blurb: Contains XRP held for a conditional payment.
+    description: Contains XRP held for a conditional payment.
 labels:
   - Escrow
 ---